-Active members who are interested in running for a position on the REC Board of Directors must permanently reside in one of the areas up for election and meet all other qualifications.
+Active members who are interested in running for a position on the REC and meet all other qualifications.
 For more information, please contact the coop at 866-752-4550 or send an email to questions@rock.coop by Nov.
 29.